John de Menteith: Life

 He was appointed the Constable of Lennox and was ravaging the lands of Edward's partisans in Lennox in 1301.
-John was sent in 1303 to treat of peace with the English, but refrained from pressing his mission.
+John was sent in 1303 to negotiate peace with the English, but refrained from pressing his mission.
 By 1303 John submitted and had been restored to Edward's favour, for on 20 March 1304 John was appointed Warden of the castle, town, and sheriffdom of Dumbarton.
 Edward was keen to secure the fortification as a major access route into Scotland by sea.

-As sheriff of Dumbarton, in August 1305 John is alleged to have conspired with Aymer de Valence, 2nd Earl of Pembroke and Robert Clifford, 1st Baron Clifford, at the Parish Church in Rutherglen in Lanarkshire, to capture Sir William Wallace and have him handed over to the Captain of Scotland, below the Forth, John Segrave, 2nd Baron Segrave.
-A service for which he was to be rewarded with land, and titles.
+As sheriff of Dumbarton, in August 1305 John is alleged to have conspired with Aymer de Valence, 2nd Earl of Pembroke and Robert Clifford, 1st Baron Clifford, at the Parish Church in Rutherglen in Lanarkshire, to capture Sir William Wallace and have him handed over to the Captain of Scotland, below the Forth, John Segrave, 2nd Baron Segrave., a service for which he was to be rewarded with land, and titles.
 For this John was labelled traitorous and was given the contemporary nickname Fause Menteith ("Menteith the treacherous, false").